AlbinBjerhem/mongoDB_books/documentation/manuelTesting.md

 - **Name of Tests**: POST 7.1 - 7.10 Books & DELETE 7.1 - 7.10 Books
 - **Location**: Books_API > Manual testing > Test 07 > 7.
 POST Books & 7.
 DELETE Books

 ---

+# Manual Testing 8: Authors

+## Test Case
+"Verify that the API supports full lifecycle management of authors with GET, POST, PUT, and DELETE operations."

+## Test Steps
+1. **POST**: Send a POST request to `/api/authors` to create a new author.
+   - Expect status code: 201 Created.
+   - Verify that the response body contains the ID of the newly created author.
+2. **GET**: Send a GET request to `/api/authors/{authorId}` to retrieve the newly created author.
+   - Expect status code: 200 OK.
+   - Verify that the author's details match those sent in the POST request.
+3. **PUT**: Send a PUT request to `/api/authors/{authorId}` to update the author's details.
+   - Expect status code: 200 OK.
+   - Verify that the response confirms the update.
+4. **DELETE**: Send a DELETE request to `/api/authors/{authorId}` to delete the author.
+   - Expect status code: 200 OK.
+   - Verify that the response includes a success message.

+## Expected Results
+- All requests return the correct status codes as outlined above.
+- The author data in GET and PUT requests match expected values.

+### Actual Test Results
+- **Status Codes**: `201 Created`, `200 OK`, `200 OK`, `200 OK`
+- **Response Time**: Average `20 ms`
+- **Response Body**: Correctly reflects the author data for each operation.

+### Test Details in Postman
+- **Name of Tests**: Author Lifecycle Management
+- **Location**: Books_API > Manual testing > Test 08 > Author Tests

+---

+# Manual Testing 8: Books

+## Test Case
+"Verify that the API supports full lifecycle management of books with GET, POST, PUT, and DELETE operations."

+## Test Steps
+1. **POST**: Send a POST request to `/api/books` to create a new book.
+   - Expect status code: 201 Created.
+   - Verify that the response body contains the ID of the newly created book.
+2. **GET**: Send a GET request to `/api/books/{bookId}` to retrieve the newly created book.
+   - Expect status code: 200 OK.
+   - Verify that the book's details match those sent in the POST request.
+3. **PUT**: Send a PUT request to `/api/books/{bookId}` to update the book's details.
+   - Expect status code: 200 OK.
+   - Verify that the response confirms the update.
+4. **DELETE**: Send a DELETE request to `/api/books/{bookId}` to delete the book.
+   - Expect status code: 200 OK.
+   - Verify that the response includes a success message.

+## Expected Results
+- All requests return the correct status codes as outlined above.
+- The book data in GET and PUT requests match expected values.

+### Actual Test Results
+- **Status Codes**: `201 Created`, `200 OK`, `200 OK`, `200 OK`
+- **Response Time**: Average `18 ms`
+- **Response Body**: Correctly reflects the book data for each operation.

+### Test Details in Postman
+- **Name of Tests**: Book Lifecycle Management
+- **Location**: Books_API > Manual testing > Test 08 > Book Tests